undus5/undus/content/posts/qemu-kvm-win11-guest.md

 should be unique and consistent.

 To solve this problem, you can use the following bash script to generate unique but fixed MAC address.
-Save it as `gen-mac-addr.sh`:
+Save it as `gen-mac.sh`:

 ```
 #!/bin/bash